 As well as being delicious, Kisir is full of health and goodness coming from fresh vegetables, bulgur wheat, and pomegranate sauce which is full of antioxidants.

-What Is Kisir Salad?
+What is Kisir Salad?

-Kisir is a spicy and refreshing salad made with bulgur wheat, tomato paste, fresh herbs, and vegetables.
 It is one of the most loved and popular recipes.
 Every household/family has its own version of this delicious salad.

-Like many other traditional recipes, this Kisir recipe can vary from region to region.
 My version of this bulgur salad is from southeast Turkey where a generous amount of tomato and red pepper paste is a part of the mixture.

-Kisir, also known as Turkish Bulgur Salad is one of these dishes that tastes even better the next day when all ingredients have blended and soaked well.
-You can eat it as a salad, but also roll it in little lettuce leaves or grape leaves and eat it as a snack.
+Kisir, also known as Spicy Turkish Bulgur Salad, is one of these dishes that tastes even better the next day when all ingredients have blended and soaked well.

-Difference Between Kisir and Tabbouleh
+Difference Between Kisir and Lebanese Tabbouleh

-Tabbouleh is a green Lebanese salad made with plenty of parsley and a little bit of bulgur.
 Kisir uses bulgur as the base and the herbs (usually parsley and mint) are added as a flavoring.

 Also, the dressing for Kisir has tomato and/or pepper paste, olive oil, lemon juice, and pomegranate molasses.
-The dressing for Tabbouleh only has olive oil, lemon juice, and/or pomegranate molasses.

-What Is Bulgur Wheat?
+What is Bulgur Wheat?

-Bulgur wheat is a whole grain made from cracked wheat and is widely used in Turkish, Middle Eastern, and Mediterranean cuisines for many dishes such as Bulgur Pilavi (Turkish Bulgur Rice Pilaf), Icli Kofte (Turkish Kibbeh), and Tabbouleh (Lebanese Tabouli Salad).
+It is widely used in Turkish cuisine as well as Middle Eastern, and Mediterranean cuisines for many recipes such as Bulgur Pilavi (Turkish Bulgur Rice Pilaf), Icli Kofte (Turkish Kibbeh), Turkish Boza Drink, Easy Meatless Cig Kofte Recipe, and Tabbouleh (Lebanese Tabouli Salad).

 Bulgur wheat is delicious with a nutty flavor and texture and is nutritious.
 It is available in a variety of grinds such as fine, medium, coarse, and extra coarse.
-The coarse and extra coarse are perfect for making pilaf, and fine / medium is good for soup, salad, and koftas.

 Why This Recipe Works?